 As an investor, you must look at certain financial ratios to evaluate your funds.
 Some of the important ratios to be considered are as follows:

 Sharpe ratio measures the adjusted risk-return of a portfolio.
 If your financial portfolio has a higher Sharpe ratio it means that it is seen as a portfolio that is relatively superior portfolio compared to its peers.

 Sharpe ratio = (Mean portfolio return − Risk-free rate)/Standard deviation of portfolio return

 The dispersion of a set of data from its mean or average is measured through Standard deviation.
-In finance, standard deviation indicates the volatility of an investment through its annual rate of return.
+In finance, standard deviation indicates the volatility of an investment from its annual rate of return.
 A stock that has a higher standard deviation will have a larger price range which again is indicative of higher volatility in comparison to stocks with a low standard deviation.

 Beta highlights a funds responsiveness to the correlated movements of a benchmark.
 If a benchmark registers a Beta of 1.0 it simply means that its volatility is exactly equal to the benchmark.
 If a fund has a Beta of 0.90 or less, it means that it is 10 percent less volatile and if it the Beta is 1.40, then it means that the fund is 40 percent more responsive than the benchmark.

 The percentage of fund returns that fall in line with the benchmark returns is reflected by R-Square.
 The value of R-Square rests between 0 and 1 and is denoted as percentages from 0 to 100 percent.
 A fund with an R-Square of 100 percent will have its securities’ movements explained by the movements in the index.
 A higher value of R-squared means a more useful beta figure.

 A fund manager’s ability to make a profit when the benchmark also registering a profit is measured by an Alpha.
 Alpha can be equal to 1.0 or even less or more than 1.0.
 The higher the Alpha, more is the ability of the manager to reap profits from the benchmark movements.